• HOME

 Clothespin Mandalas

-The Clothespin Mandala project comments on the phenomenon of human body modification, specifically in the form of attaching clothespins to one's body.
-These circular pencil drawings have actual wooden clothespins secured to their periphery to muse on the contemporary penchant for hanging, piercing and tattooing the body.
-As such, they raise questions of identity, sexuality and gender, and investigate the connection between pain and pleasure.
+The Clothespin Mandalas comment on human body modification, specifically in the form of attaching clothespins to one's body.
+These circular pencil drawings with actual wooden clothespins secured to their periphery muse on the contemporary penchant for hanging, piercing and tattooing the body.
+They raise questions of identity, sexuality and gender, and investigate the connection between pain and pleasure.

 Clothespin Mandala VI, 1998